The 5 Basic Tastes Of Durian Fruit

 The implication of this is that one would have to go to the source to sample the taste of numbness.

 Durian logistics can sometimes get fresh fruits into a retail stall within 2 hours.
 But that would have to be a store very close to the farm.

 It is almost unheard of for durian fruits in Singapore to have numbness.
 Even the closest durian farms in Johor would take hours to send their harvest to the country.

 So you would have to take a trip to a durian farm for this one.

 It can be generally said that all types of durio zibethinus can incorporate the tastes of sweet, bitter and alcohol.
 Some would have a floral flavour.
 And numbness heavily depends on luck.

 The different tastes of different durians comes down to the different intensity of the 5 tastes packed into it’s pulps.

-But by just talking about the taste, don’t forget that there are other elements at play which affects the durian eating experience such as the texture of creaminess and stickiness, the amount of flesh versus the size of the seed, the strength of the aroma, etc.
+But by just talking about the taste, don’t forget that there are other elements at play which affects the durian eating experience such as the texture of creaminess and stickiness, the amount of flesh versus the size of the seed, the strength of the aroma, the concentration of flavour, etc.